The key investment objectives of Marlin are to:

 How has the company performed in the past?
 Has the company performed under the same management team?
 Has it grown organically or by acquisition?
 How did the company react during a downturn?
 Fisher Funds prefers to buy established companies that have executed well and consistently in the past.

 How fast has the company been able to grow its earnings in the past?
 How consistent has earnings growth been?
-We prefer to buy companies that exhibit secular growth characteristics where they have proven the ability to provide a high and improving return on invested capital.
+Fisher Funds prefers to buy companies that exhibit secular growth characteristics where they have proven the ability to provide a high and improving return on invested capital.

 Earnings Growth Forecast

 What is the company's earnings growth forecast over the next one to three years?
 What is the probability of achieving the forecast?
-What do we expect the company's earnings potential to be?
-We notice that too many analysts focus on short-term earnings.
-As long-term growth investors we think about where the company's earnings could be in three to five years.
+What does Fisher Funds expect the company's earnings potential to be?
+Fisher Funds notices that too many analysts focus on short-term earnings.
+As long-term growth investors, Fisher Funds thinks about where the company's earnings could be in three to five years.